vsrinivas/fuchsia/development/source_code/README.md

 The bootstrap procedure requires that you have Go 1.6 or newer and Git installed and on your PATH.

-In the following command, select the [layer](layers.md) of the system you wish to build.
-If you're unsure, select `topaz`, which contains the lower layers.

-This script will bootstrap a development environment for the given layer by first creating directories `fuchsia`, then downloading repositories for `<layer>` as well as dependent repositories required in building `<layer>`.
+This script will bootstrap a development environment for by first creating directories `fuchsia`.

 ```
-curl -s "https://fuchsia.googlesource.com/scripts/+/master/bootstrap?format=TEXT" | base64 --decode | bash -s <layer>
+curl -s "https://fuchsia.googlesource.com/scripts/+/master/bootstrap?format=TEXT" | base64 --decode
 ```

-If you change your mind later, you can use `scripts/fx set-layer <layer>` to [pick another layer]( /development/workflows/multilayer_changes.md#switching-between-layers).
+This script will set up your development environment to track the HEAD of the `topaz` repository.
+If you wish to track a different repository at HEAD, you can use the `fx set-petal` command.

 ### Setting up environment variables